-As of May 1, 2022 students can begin initiating their TCards by uploading a photo for their TCard.
+As of May 1, 2023 students can begin initiating their TCards by uploading a photo for their TCard.
 In-person pick up from the Koffler Student Services Centre (214 College Street) can be done by appointment through CLNx.

-More information is available at: tcard.utoronto.ca
+More information is available at on the TCard website.